SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Experiments

 \subsubsection{Family-wise Effectiveness}

-There are six model families in total.
-For each family, we treat both its pretrained base model (PT) and its instruction-tuned model (IT) as separate source models and compare them with all other models in the pool of 58.
+There are seven model families in total.
+For each family, we treat both its pretrained base model (PT) and its instruction-tuned model (IT) as separate source models and compare them with all other models in the pool of 65.
 The results are reported in Table~\ref{tab:source}.
+We omit the TinyLlama-1.1B families in~\cref{tab:source}, as they constitute trivial cases for all methods.
 Note that each column corresponds to one family (AUC is then computed over the corresponding tests, using a family-calibrated threshold), whereas the overall score is computed across all test pairs with a global threshold.
 Thus, the overall score is not equal to the average of the per-family scores.
-All three methods---\textit{Intrinsic}, \textit{ICS}, and our \textit{SeedPrints}---are essentially saturated across all alterations (overall AUC of $0.995$, $0.994$, and $0.992$, respectively; KS of $0.989$, $0.943$, and $0.992$).
+All three methods---\textit{Intrinsic}, \textit{ICS}, and our \textit{SeedPrints}---are essentially saturated across all alterations (overall AUC of $0.994$, $0.994$, and $0.992$, respectively; KS of $0.989$, $0.943$, and $0.986$).
 For these methods, the family-wise scores are, in most cases, the full score.
 By contrast, the remaining two baselines, \textit{REEF} and \textit{Gradient}, perform substantially worse.
 These results indicate that, while our method is primarily designed to capture intrinsic seed-level fingerprints, it effectively functions as a biometric-like fingerprint that provides reliable and persistent identity tracking across diverse model families.